stephengeller/user_manual_for_me/README.md

 ## 🛠️ Conditions I like to work in

-I work best in environments where I am surrounded by the behavior I'd like to replicate.
+I work best in environments where I am surrounded by the behaviour I'd like to replicate.
 I am a copycat and a social chameleon, and I get good work done when surrounded by people doing the same.

 I really enjoy working in environments where everyone is comfortable speaking openly and their words are heard and respected.
 Something that helps with this is [Occupy Hand Signals](https://en.wikipedia.org/wiki/Occupy_movement_hand_signals), which I've used before and endorse.